 The theory behind both techniques

-Capacitance and TDR techniques are often grouped together because they both measure the dielectric permittivity of the surrounding medium.
-In fact, it is not uncommon for individuals to confuse the two, suggesting that a given probe measures water content based on TDR when it actually uses capacitance.
+Capacitance sensor and TDR sensor techniques are often grouped together because they both measure the dielectric permittivity of the surrounding medium.
+In fact, it is not uncommon for individuals to confuse the two, suggesting that a given probe measures water content based on TDR sensor technology when it actually uses capacitance sensor technology.
 Below is a clarification of the difference between the two techniques.

 where R is the series resistance and C is the capacitance.
 The charging of the capacitor is illustrated in Figure 1: